Biodiversity

 Physic Garden

-Located on the south side of Portland Villas, this has been undergoing refurbishment and is due to be open again to student and staff groups in 2023.
+Located on the south side of Portland Villas, this has been undergoing refurbishment and the Staff Gardening Group has started work on the space in 2024.
 Here we will undertake projects that link outdoor learning to curriculum engagement for sustainability and for groups to get involved in growing vegetables, herbs and insect friendly planting and Portland Villas is where our apiary resides.

 We have two bee hives that are managed by a group of keen volunteers from departments across the University and led by the School of Art and Media.